Porem5002/quartz/README.md

 # Quartz

-A library for making graphical applications
+A library for making graphical applications and games

 **BEWARE:**
 Quartz is still in its infancy meaning that API breaking changes are constantly being made, there is pretty much no documentation and cross platform support is still limited.